apache/arrow/docs/source/python/integration/extending.rst

    The PyArrow-specific C++ code is now a part of the PyArrow source tree and not Arrow C++.
-That means the header files and ``arrow_python`` library are not necessarily installed in the same location as that of Arrow C++.
+That means the header files and ``arrow_python`` library are not necessarily installed in the same location as that of Arrow C++ and will no longer be automatically findable by CMake.

 Initializing the API
 ~~~~~~~~~~~~~~~~~~~~